Thinking of buying a home? Inspecting it first can be a good idea.

 You can also hire an inspector who is a member of a professional association, for example l’Ordre des architectes du Québec (order of architects) l’Ordre des évaluateurs agréés du Québec (order of building evaluators) or l’Ordre des technologues professionnels du Québec (order of technologists).
 These associations protect the public, for example, by ensuring their members have insurance to cover mistakes.

-Note: the government has proposed a law that would give Régie du bâtiment du Québec (building regulation board) the power to oversee home inspections and issue certificates to home inspectors.
+Note: the government has proposed a law that would give the Régie du bâtiment du Québec (building regulation board) the power to oversee home inspections and issue certificates to home inspectors.
 Stay tuned for updates!